 [00:31:05] KM: Whatever.

 [00:31:05] DB: It don't.
 It don't.
 Listen, that's not why I do it.
 I do it because it feels good.
 It's different.
 It's creates – It's like Jennings Osborne.
 He used to do things because he loved the reaction you get from people.
 I'm the same way.
-I love to see coaches and people come in and get a chance to see me and Joe Green and Larry Csonka.
+I love to see coaches and people come in and get a chance to see me and Mean Joe Greene and Larry [inaudible 00:31:23].
 Get their picture made with them, or Steve Spurrier.
 And they never get access.
 This would be the first time they've ever seen these people.
 And they wait for an hour to get in the door.
 That's all I need.
 That’s all I need.

 [00:31:32] KM: Well, that's exactly what I did.
 I went to the Frank Broyles Award, and I think you gave Gus Malzahn –